techgrounds/techgrounds-JarBanf/02_Networking/05_ip-adressing_doc.md

 **IP address**:
 The internet needs a way to differentiate between different computers, routers, and websites.
 An IP (Internet Protocol) address is a unique address that identifies a device on the internet or a local network.

-**Two versions of IP**
+**Two versions of IP addresses**
 - IPv4
 - IPv6

 <ins>IPv4</ins>
 IPv4 is actually the first version of IP to be used.
 It uses a 32-bit address that consist of a string of numbers separated by periods.
 This 32-bit address space provides almost 4.3 billion unique addresses, though some IP blocks are reserved for special uses.
 IPv4 addresses are expressed as a set of four numbers.
 Each number in the set can range from 0 to 255.
 So, the full IPv4 addressing range goes from 0.0.0.0 to 255.255.255.255.
 For example: 192.168.10.150

 <ins>IPv6</ins>
 The IPv6 is a newer version of IP that uses a 128-bit address format that consist of a string of both numbers and letters seperated by periods.
+IPv6 supports 1,028 times more IP addresses than IPv4.
 IPv6 addresses are expresses as a set of 8 hexadecimal values.
 Each hexadecimal value in the set can range from 0000 to FFFF.
 So the full IPv6 adressing range goes from 0000.0000.0000.0000.0000.0000.0000.0000 to FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF.
 For example: 3002:0bd6:0000:0000:0000:ee00:0033:6778

 **Types of IP addresses**